State of the Union (film): Production

 Actress Claudette Colbert was originally cast as Mary, the wife of Grant Matthews; disagreements with Capra led Colbert to abandon the picture.
 Hepburn was chosen as her replacement only days before filming began.
 She had been helping Tracy with the script, and so was already familiar with the part.
-There was tension between Adolphe Menjou and Hepburn during the filming, as he was a member of the politically conservative group Motion Picture Alliance for the Preservation of American Ideals and she had allied herself with the rival Committee for the First Amendment.
-During filming, Menjou testified as a friendly witness before the House UnAmerican Activities Committee.
-Many sources reported that on set, Hepburn was “cordial” to Menjou when they had scenes together but otherwise would not acknowledge him.
+There was tension between Adolphe Menjou and Hepburn during the filming.
+He was a member of the politically conservative group Motion Picture Alliance for the Preservation of American Ideals and she had allied herself with the rival Committee for the First Amendment.
+During filming, Menjou testified as a friendly witness before the House Un-American Activities Committee.
+Many sources reported that on set, Hepburn was "cordial" to Menjou when they had scenes together but otherwise would not acknowledge him.

 In order to cast Metro-Goldwyn-Mayer contract player Tracy in the film, MGM bought the distribution rights to State of the Union.
 While most of the major actors in the film were under contract to MGM, Capra's own company, Liberty Films produced the film.

 State of the Union was originally budgeted at $2.6 million and came in $450,000 under budget.
 Principal photography took place between September 29 and December 6, 1947.

 Reception

 State of the Union was reviewed by Bosley Crowther in The New York Times.
-He noted: "... regardless of partisan reactions—and there are bound to be plenty of those, in view of the frank and intensely topical nature of the yarn—it cannot be denied that this picture which Frank Capra has made from the popular Lindsay-Crouse stage play, is a slick piece of screen satire."
+He noted: "regardless of partisan reactions—and there are bound to be plenty of those, in view of the frank and intensely topical nature of the yarn—it cannot be denied that this picture which Frank Capra has made from the popular Lindsay-Crouse stage play, is a slick piece of screen satire."

 Shortly after completion, State of the Union was screened exclusively for President Harry Truman and reportedly helped convince him to run for office again.

 Home media

 Capra bought the rights of State of the Union after its initial theatrical release and after his company folded, Liberty Films' assets were acquired by Paramount Pictures.
 EMKA, Ltd./Universal Television currently owns the rights to the film due to it being a part of Paramount's pre-1950 sound feature film library.

 It has been released in the US on VHS, LaserDisc and DVD, and various other territories on the latter format.
 In 2017, French company Movinside released a remastered edition on Blu-ray and DVD.
+The film was later released on bluray by the label Indicator.